-Some seniors look forward to retiring—and pursuing a lifetime hobby or passion.
+Most seniors look forward to retiring—and pursuing lifetime hobbies or passions.
 Others wonder how they’ll fill the time.
 The truth is that after your time at work is over, your hobbies take its place—and can fill your days with purpose and enjoyment.
-Here’s a list of ten of the most popular hobbies out there for senior citizens.

 If you’re an outdoor enthusiast and a bit of an adventure-seeker, you’ll love boating.
 There are many different ways to get involved depending on your area, interest, region, and ability.
 Canoeing, for instance, can be a low-impact form of exercise and a great way to get out on a lake or calm river.
 Sailing is also a wonderful way to enjoy the water and the sunshine—and taking sailing classes is a great way to get started.
 If you’re up for more strenuous exercise, try kayaking.